[Home ] [Archive] [ فارسی ]

 SCImago Journal & Country Rank

-:: Scientific Journal of Kurdistan University of Medical Sciences -NO.5, 2026, Articles In press ::
+:: Volume 30, Issue 5 (Scientific Journal of Kurdistan University of Medical Sciences 2025) ::

 Prevalence of fatty liver based on the Fatty Liver Index (FLI) and its association with laboratory findings and obesity-related factors in the Dehgolan cohort

-Ali Ahsan Lotfi1 , Farhad Moradpour2 , Pezhman Sharifi2 , Ezzatollah Rahimi3 , Hakim Khodaei4
+Ali Ahsan Lotfi1 , Farhad Moradpour2 , Pezhman Sharifi3 , Ezzatollah Rahimi4 , Hakim Khodaei5

-1- Student Research Committee, Kurdistan University of Medical Sciences, Sanandaj, Iran
+1- Assistant in Internal Medicine, Student Research Committee, Kurdistan University of Medical Sciences, Sanandaj, Iran,

-2- Liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran
+2- Assistant Professor, Liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran

-4- Liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran , hakim.khodai@gmail.com
+5- Assistant Professor, Liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran, , hakim.khodai@gmail.com

 Background and Aim: Non-alcoholic fatty liver disease (NAFLD) is one of the most prevalent chronic liver diseases worldwide.
 This study aimed to investigate the association between the Fatty Liver Index (FLI) as a screening tool and demographic characteristics, socioeconomic status, and physical activity levels.